Is Today’s Technology Generation More at Risk of Eye Problems?

-With the surge in sales of smartphones and electronic devices, it is obvious that many of these are ending up in the hands of children and teens.
-Often children hold them in their laps for hours on end.
+With the surge in sales of electronic devices, it’s obvious that many are ending up in the hands of children and teens.
+Often, children hold them in their laps for hours on end.
 This causes a minor condition called eye fatigue.
 In this condition, the muscles that support the eye get overworked and exhausted.
 You might notice your teen has bloodshot eyes or is rubbing their eyes a lot.
-Children can experience the same eye fatigue using these phones, pads and tablets that adults experience when working in front of a computer screen all day at work.
+Children can experience the same eye fatigue using these phones and tablets that adults experience when working in front of a computer screen.

 With young children, you can make changes to their lifestyle without too much resistance.
 Consider adding more fruits and vegetables to their diet.
 A healthy diet can strengthen a child’s eyesight and slow the progress of any hereditary eye issues.

-If your youngster does not like your healthy choices, or you find it is difficult to get adequate amounts of vitamins and minerals into your children’s diet, consider adding supplements.
-Check with your pediatrician to make sure the supplements you are considering are appropriate for your child, and what amount is the correct amount for your child’s age and size.
+What if your youngster does not like your healthy choices?
+What if you find it difficult to get adequate amounts of vitamins and minerals into their diet?
+Consider adding supplements.
+Check with your pediatrician to make sure the supplements you are considering are appropriate for your child.
+Ask what amount is the correct amount for your child’s age and size.

 Teens can be a bit more stubborn about limiting their electronic usage.
 Consider having a dark time in your house, a time period when no electronic devices can be used.
-It will not only give your teen’s eyes a rest, but will allow them to be disconnected from their friends for a while.
+It will not only give your teen’s eyes a rest but will allow them to be disconnected from their friends for a while.
 How can you do this without finding them scrolling under the blankets?
 Turn off the wireless internet and keep the password to yourself.

 With social media and texting, some teens seem to never have a single quiet mental moment.
 This time will also allow your teen to be more socially active within your own family, which can be a stress reliever for everyone.

 Many parents struggle with getting their teens to eat a healthy diet.
 With their increased independence comes a sense of authority over what they eat.
-Considering the extra eyestrain they are experiencing from their electronic usage, a healthy diet is more necessary than ever.
+Considering the extra eyestrain teens are experiencing from their electronic usage, a healthy diet is more necessary than ever.

-To ensure teens are getting the proper amount of vitamins, minerals, and herbal supplements that are essential for eye health, consider adding a vitamin supplement, like our Ocu-Plus Formula, to their diet.
+We must ensure teens are getting the proper amounts of vitamins, minerals, and herbal supplements that are essential for eye health.
+So, consider adding a vitamin supplement, like our Ocu-Plus Formula, to their diet.